The Scotts Way

 What is Dethatching?

 Thatch is a layer of living and dead grass shoots, stems, and roots that forms between the green grass blades and the soil surface.
-Some thatch (1/2 inch or less) is actually beneficial; it acts like mulch to provide insulation from temperature extremes, helps keep moisture in the soil, and provides a protective layer of cushioning.
-However, when the thatch layer is more than ¾ inch thick, it can lead to increased pest and diseases problems (and reduce the effectiveness of some fungicides and insecticides), and reduce the amount of oxygen and moisture that are able to reach the soil and grass roots.
-When this happens, it’s time to dethatch your lawn.
-Dethatching removes this thick layer of decaying plant material so air, water, nutrients, and fertilizer can reach the soil better, plus your lawn can drain more effectively.
+Sounds kind of gnarly, we know.
+However, a half-inch of thatch is good for your yard; it provides insulation from temperature extremes, helps keep moisture in the soil, and gives it a protective layer of cushioning.
+It’s when thatch builds up to more than ¾-inch thick that’s the problem.
+Too much decaying plant material can lead to increased pest and disease problems (and reduce the effectiveness of control products), stop oxygen and moisture from reaching the soil and grass roots, and keep your lawn from draining properly.
+So when the thatch stacks up, some of it’s got to go.

 You can hire a lawn service to dethatch your lawn for you or follow these steps to do it yourself.